Published on June 3, 2021

 In the early 2010s, it wasn’t even feasible to make a car that could reach 300 miles on a single charge – a milestone that was particularly important to Americans but also of interest in international markets.
 Enter the Tesla Model S 90D in 2016, the first EV to surpass 300 miles in range.
 It also cost nearly $90,000, so it was far too expensive for most households to afford.

-The target price to achieve mainstream adoption is far lower – each of the top 10 selling cars in the U.S. has a starting price below $30,000.
+The target price to achieve mainstream adoption is much lower – each of the top 10 selling cars in the U.S. has a starting price below $30,000.
 For EVs to truly compete with ICE vehicles, they have to reach that price point, and the best way to accomplish that is to produce cheaper batteries, which is exactly what has played out.

 Thanks to improvements in efficiency, cheaper raw materials, and manufacturing techniques, there have been meaningful declines in battery prices over the past several years.